How to spot a bot on Facebook: 8 Red flags and tools to protect your profile

 Stay alert, stay protected

+As Facebook grows stronger, so does the sophistication and scale of bot activity.
 From sending malicious disinformation to experimenting with scams and phishing, bots pose a genuine threat to individual users and the online community.

-By becoming aware of how to spot fake accounts, looking out for suspicious behavior, and using tools at your fingertips, you can protect your private information, prevent getting scammed, and help make the platform a safe space for everyone.
+As Meta proactively invests in AI moderation, user vigilance is the first and strongest line of defence.
+By becoming aware of how to identify fake accounts, being vigilant for suspicious behavior, and utilizing the tools at your disposal, you can safeguard your private information, prevent scams, and contribute to making the platform a safe space for everyone.

-Q. 1 What do I do if I think a profile is a Facebook bot?
+• What do I do if I think a profile is a Facebook bot?

 Report and block the account right away.
 Do not engage or click on links.

-Q. 2 Can a bot hack my Facebook account?
+• Can a bot hack my Facebook account?

-Q. 3 Are all bots bad?
+• Are all bots bad?

 No. They can interact with content, message users, and converse with them for positive purposes, like customer support.

-Q. 4 Can an application be used to detect a bot on Facebook?
+• Can an application be used to detect a bot on Facebook?

 Yes, browsers such as Google Image Search and extensions can detect fake accounts.